02loveslollipop/DiscordGPTChatBot/README.md

 > Python script This is just a demo for a personalize role chatbot for Discord using OpenAI API.

 ## Intro
-This Python repo implement a chat bot for discord, but it allows to change it role, this will change the way how the GPT model answers the questions, this can even allow it to don't answer a question, or to characterize a certain "personality".
+OpenAI GPT3.5 model allow to change it behavior using custom training and using system role messages, this repository allows to create a Discord Bot using the GPT 3.5 model with a custom role allowing to change the behavior of the answers of the bot.

 ## Requirements